 Downloading and getting started with a sports betting app is a simple process.
-For iOS users (iPhone, iPad, etc.), the apps are available to download for free right from the sportsbook website, which you can reach by clicking directly through from this page.
+For iOS users (iPhone, iPad, etc.), the apps are available to download for free right from the sportsbook website, which you can reach by clicking directly through this page.

-Android users also can visit the online sportsbook’s website and download any sportsbook app for free.
+Android users can also visit the online sportsbook’s website and download any sportsbook app for free.

 Online sportsbooks use geo-location to ensure all bettors are within state lines; you might need to download an extra geo-location app on your phone when you create your account.

 It depends.
-Online sportsbooks can offer risk free bets up to $1,000 or more.
+Online sportsbooks can offer risk-free bets up to $1,000 or more.

 Online sportsbooks’ no deposit bonuses are typically small, around $10 or $25.
 Meanwhile, matching deposit bonuses can be $500 or more.